 Additional Languages Spoken: English

-Brian Bagwell, Ph.D., is an associate professor in the Human Services Department.
 He previously had a 20-year career as a firefighter/paramedic.
-He spent five years in New York City, one of which was spent working with a team providing pysychological services to members of the New York Police Department following the September 11, 2001, terror attacks.
-Professor Bagwell also coordinates with MSU Denver's Fire and Emergency Response Administration degree program.
+Bagwell spent five years in New York City, part of which was spent working with a team providing psychological services to members of the New York Police Department following the September 11, 2001 terror attacks.
+In addition to teaching, Bagwell coordinates MSU Denver's Fire and Emergency Response Administration degree program.
 He is also a member of the Emergency-Preparedness Committee, a task force member of the Campus Climate Survey Committee and council member of the Service Learning Program Advisory.
 Bagwell received the Faculty and Staff Award for Exceptions Achievement in Community Engagement from MSU Denver in 2016.